Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 5 versions of the same file but with slightly different filenames.

 Most of the time, when editing your files, you won’t need to keep several versions because you’ll never need to go back.
-And even if you do, most of the edits are going to be simple things, like changing someone’s phone number in your contacts list.
-It can easily be changed again.
-No big deal.
+You can simply click the Save option to update your files.

 Scroll to Top